-- Ask for support from those who can listen; expect that others in your support system also may be overwhelmed.
+- Ask for support from those who can listen, knowing that others in your support system may be similarly overwhelmed.

 - Give yourself time to heal; be patient with changes in your emotional state.

-- Write down your thoughts and feelings in a journal.
-Writing is a way to express emotions that are difficult to express.
+- Write your thoughts, emotions and feelings in a journal.

 - Join a support group for victims of the disaster/ tragedy, one that is led by a trained professional.
 Groups can be especially helpful if you have a limited support system.

-- Provide emotional support to others; helping others can alleviate the constant focus on our own pain.
+- Provide emotional support to others to redirect and ease the constant focus on our own pain.